Winnie59/Poke-ke-Bowl/README.md

 ![pay](public/img/me5.jpeg)

 * After checkout user will be direct to an order page.
-From this page user can track the status of their order.
-The tracker order id is also available in cart checkout page.
+From this page user are able to track the status of their order.
+The order id tracker is also available in cart checkout page.

 ![order](public/img/me6.jpeg)

 ![order](public/img/me7.jpeg)

-* User can create their account to view their order history by sign up from Auth0 login page, or social media account in this case using Google and Facebook.
+* User can create their account to view their order's history by sign up with Auth0 login page or login with social media account in this case using Google and Facebook.

 ![login](public/img/me8.jpeg)